openstack/mistral/doc/source/guides/configuration_guide.rst

     connection = postgresql://<user>:<password>@<database-host>:5432/mistral

 8. **If you are not using OpenStack, skip this item.** Update mistral/actions/openstack/mapping.json file which contains all allowed OpenStack actions, according to the specific client versions of OpenStack projects in your deployment.
-Please find more detailed infomation in tools/get_action_list.py script.
+Please find more detailed information in tools/get_action_list.py script.

 9. Configure Task affinity feature if needed.
 It is needed for distinguishing either single task executor or one task executor from group of task executors::